kensiprell/ktorio.github.io/clients/http-client/calls/requests.md

 println(call.response.readText())
 ```

-### The `request` method
+### The `request` Method
 {: #request-method }

-In addition to call, there is a `request` method for performing a typed request,
+In addition to `call`, there is a `request` method for performing a typed request,
 [receiving a specific type](/clients/http-client/calls/responses.html#receive) like String, HttpResponse, or an arbitrary class.
 You have to specify the URL and the method when building the request.

 ```kotlin
 val call = client.request<String> {